mockyeah/mockyeah/docs/book/API/Expectation-API.md

   .header("host", "example.com");
 ```

+<div id="after"></div>

+`.after(functionOrPromise)` - This will schedule a call to `.verify()`, e.g., after a network call.
+Pass a function which will be called with an argument that is a Node-style callback function reference
+to be executed by you when you're ready for `.verify()` to be called.
+Or pass a promise, which mockyeah will wait for to be settled until calling `.verify()`.
+This is a fluent shorthand so you don't have to assign to an intermediary variable, e.g., `expectation`
+just to be able to call `verify()` later.

+<div id="done"></div>

+`.done(callback)` - Register a Node-style callback to be called when verification has completed
+after `.verify()` is called, e.g., manually or by having registered with `.after()`.
+Any verification error will be passed to the callback.
+This is useful for async unit tests.

 <div id="verify"></div>

 `.verify(callback)` - Asserts expectation to be correct, and if optional callback is provided, using that to pass up assertion errors instead of throwing inline.